asodergren/vegetables/README.md

 ## Setup

+a.
 The dataset used was conveniently already split up into a train, test, and validation set, with a folder for each vegetable - a total of 15.
 Each folder in the training set contained x images and each folder in the test and validation sets contained y images.

 ## Results